UM-ARM-Lab/vr_teleop/README.md

-# Vive Teleop
+# VR Teleop
 This repository contains a pipeline enabling users to control robots with virtual reality devices.
+Currently, only the HTC Vive has been tested, but in theory other virtual reality devices should work.

 ## Installation
 1. Install ROS